 Students in either of these categories need to complete a form available from the Course Confirmation Coordinator in order to gain approval for the load reduction.
-Load reductions will only be approved if the student's actual enrolment in the subject is confirmed.
+Load reductions will only be approved if the student's actual enrolment in the subject is confirmed with documentation provided to the Senior School Administrator (located in the VCE Office).